wahidcs50/Django-React-ILC-Website/README.md

 # ILC Project

-This project contains the frontend and backend code for the ILC (Your Project Name) application.
+This project contains the frontend and backend code for the ILC-web application.

 ## Frontend (ILC-Frontend)

-The frontend is built using [React](https://reactjs.org/) and [Node.js](https://nodejs.org/).
+The frontend is built using [React](https://reactjs.org/).
 It interacts with the backend to provide a user-friendly interface for the ILC application.

 ### Installation